AD1913/myob-technical-test/README.md

 Release branch deployed into production can safely be merged back to master as soon as the deployments are completed.

 This is a high level view of the branching strategy and more scenarios such as bugfix or hotfixes would be involved during the actual execution.

+# Branch Restrictions

+Check in's can be performed on feature branches by any of the developers who have write access to the repository.
+Any code to Develop and higher branches such as Master and Release branches can only be performed through pull requests.
+Atleast one approver has to review the code and approve the pull request before allowing the developer to merge with further branches.
+As an administrator, have performed the pull request here with out any approvals to showcase the pull request feature.